 This lack of affordable housing inventory combined with high demand has been a big contributor to rising home prices in that sector, and the trend seems to be continuing in 2020.

 There’s been rising demand from first-time millennial homebuyers, especially with declining interest rates.
 Additionally, “stay at home orders” to avoid the spread of the Coronavirus have more and more people wanting their own place with more space for homeschooling, working from home, cooking at home and entertaining at home.
-With the ability to work remotely, people who lived in high priced cities can now move to lower cost metros and suburbs, where they can afford to own a home.
+With the ability to work remotely, people who lived in high-priced cities can now move to lower cost metros and suburbs, where they can afford to own a home.

 Final Thoughts

-History defines the present… Understanding the history of the housing market is crucial to understanding what the future may bring.
+History defines the present… Understanding the history of the U.S. housing market is crucial to understanding what the future may bring.
 Everything happens in cycles.
 What’s happened before will likely happen again, just in a different form.